L'Amour toujours

-"L'amour toujours" became an international success, topping the charts of Denmark, the Netherlands, and Romania and peaking within the top 10 in six other countries.
-In North America, it peaked at number 78 on the US Billboard Hot 100 and number 11 on the Canadian Singles Chart.
+"L'Amour toujours" became an international success, topping the charts of Denmark, the Netherlands, and Romania and peaking within the top 10 in six other countries.
+In North America, it reached number 78 on the US Billboard Hot 100 and number 11 on the Canadian Singles Chart.
 The album version has a different mix, which was used as the single version in the United States and Canada, except with vocal samples from "Bla Bla Bla" added.

 Name

-The French title (/fr/) translates to "Love Always".
-However, the song is recorded entirely in English, and the title does not appear in the lyrics.
-The song's popular title comes from its refrain.
+Despite the French title, the song is recorded entirely in English, and the title does not appear in the lyrics.
+The song's alternate title comes from its refrain.

 Music video

 The music video for the song contains footage taken from live performances of D'Agostino performing throughout Europe at rave parties.
 The version used in the music video is known as the "Small Mix" and is an edit of the "L'Amour Vision" version.